 Tokyo Metropolitan Government Building

-If you don’t want to shell out hard-earned yen for sweeping views of the city, Tokyo Metropolitan Government Building is the best alternative.
-The free twin observation decks, peering out at Tokyo from 202 metres, are the most budget-friendly option for massive vistas of the entire city.
+If you don’t want to shell out hard-earned yen for sweeping views of the city, the Tokyo Metropolitan Government Building is a fantastic alternative.
+The free twin observation decks peer out at the skyline from 202 meters.
+They’re the most budget-friendly option for massive vistas of the entire city.

-On clear days, you can expect to see as far as Mount Fuji from the Tokyo Metropolitan Government Building, with many of Tokyo’s most famous landmarks—Tokyo Tower, Tokyo Skytree, Meiji Shrine, and Shinjuku Goyen—emerging in the view.
+On clear days, you can expect to see as far as Mount Fuji from the Tokyo Metropolitan Government Building, with many of Tokyo’s most famous landmarks emerging in view.

 Missing High Street shopping?
-Let Tokyo’s Ginza fill the void!
-Ginza is Tokyo’s upscale shopping district where prestigious Japanese stores like Wako and Mitsukoshi vie along with many of the world’s most recognized international fashion brands—from Armani and Burberry to Chanel and Dior—to drain the wallets of Tokyo’s well-to-do.
+Let Ginza fill the void!
+Ginza is Tokyo’s upscale shopping district.
+Here, prestigious Japanese stores like Wako and Mitsukoshi vie along with many of the world’s most recognized international fashion brands—from Armani and Burberry to Chanel and Dior—to drain the wallets of the city’s well-to-do.

-If you haven’t quite had your fill of Tokyo from above, set aside time to visit Tokyo Skytree in Sumida.
-This massive 634-metre tower holds title as the tallest structure in Japan.
+Haven’t quite had your fill of Japan’s biggest city from above?
+Set aside time to visit Tokyo Skytree in Sumida.
+This massive 634-meter tower holds the title of the tallest structure in Japan.
 (As of 2023, Tokyo Skytree is still the fifth tallest structure in the entire world!)

-The two observation decks hover at a whopping height of 350 and 450 metres.
-As you’d imagine, the 360-degree panorama of Tokyo from each is spectacular.
+The two observation decks at Tokyo SkyTree hover at a whopping height of 350 and 450 meters.
+As you’d imagine, the 360-degree panorama from each is spectacular!

-As of late, the face of Akihabara has been changing, garnering fame for its grand expression of otaku culture, with plenty of otaku shops springing up among the electronic vendors.
-The otaku shops specialize in all things Japanese pop culture—from anima and manga to video games and collectible goods.
+As of late, the face of Akihabara has been changing.
+The district has garnered international fame for its grand expression of otaku culture, with plenty of otaku shops springing up among the electronic vendors.
+The otaku shops specialize in all things Japanese pop culture, from anime and manga to video games and collectible goods.
 Visiting these quirky boutique shops has become one of the most popular things to do in Akihabara.

-Perhaps the weirdest development of the bunch for non-Japanese is the explosion of maid cafés in Akihabara.
+Perhaps the weirdest development of the bunch for non-Japanese is the explosion of theme cafes in Akihabara.
 If you’ve ever fancied yourself a propertied well-to-do, grab a coffee or tea at a maid cafe like @home cafe or Cure Maid Cafe to get pampered by waitresses dressed as French maids.

 Tokyo National Museum

-Lovers of fine arts can’t afford to give Tokyo National Museum a miss.
+Lovers of fine arts can’t afford to give the Tokyo National Museum in Ueno Park a miss.
 The Tokyo National Museum is the oldest museum of its kind in Japan.
-It’s home to the biggest collection of Japanese art and antiquities in the world.
+It’s home to the biggest collection of Japanese artwork and antiquities in the world.

-Entrance to the Tokyo National Museum is ¥600 for adults and free for children and seniors.
-The museum is open from 9:30am to 5:00pm every day except Mondays (with extended hours on weekends during high seasons).
+Entrance to the museum is ¥600 for adults and free for children and seniors.
+It’s open from 9:30 am to 5:00 p.m. every day except Mondays (with extended hours on weekends during high seasons).